intel/he-transformer/examples/MNIST/README.md

   * The MLP folder demonstrates a model with MaxPool layers

-It is impossible to perform ReLU and Maxpool using homomorphic encryption.
-We support these functions in three ways:
+It is impossible to perform ReLU and Maxpool using the CKKS homomorphic encryption scheme directly.
+Instead, we support these functions in three ways:

   1) A debugging interface (active by default).
 This runs ReLu/Maxpool locally.
   ***Warning***: This is not privacy-preserving, and should be used for debugging only.